 Adelaide to Darwin – Central Australia

-The “Explorers Highway” from Adelaide to Darwin is one the more daring road trips in Australia.
+The “Explorers Highway” from Adelaide to Darwin is one of Australia’s more daring road trips.
 Spanning 3,028 kilometers or 1,881.5 miles, this road trip tailors to experienced drivers who want to explore the heart of the Outback.
-Since it is one of the more challenging road trips to do in Australia, it is highly recommended to either travel with a guided tour or rent a campervan.
+Since it is one of the more challenging road trips to do in Australia, it is highly recommended to travel with a guided tour or rent a campervan.

 Usually completed in 11 days, during this road trip, marvel at the landscapes of inland Australia.
 Visit Barossa Valley, the Flinders Ranges, and Wilpena Pound.